A shrub to 2 metres high and spreading to about 1 metre.

 sericea – from Latin sericeus, meaning “silky”, referring to the hairs on the underside of the leaves.

-Not considered to be at risk in the wild at the species level although subsp. riparia is classified as threatened under the Rare or Threatened Australian Plants system due to its restricted distribution.
+This species is not considered to be at risk of extinction in the wild although subsp. riparia is classified as threatened under the Rare or Threatened Australian Plants (ROTAP) system due to its restricted distribution.